 You don’t have to budget a session since you can get one starting from US $5.- per hour.

 Some things in life are better felt than explained

 In Thailand we don’t much discuss the scientific benefits of massage here.
 We just know that it works from personal experience.

-After all, would you feel better when you fall in love next time, if you were told exactly which neurons fire, which nerves send your feelings to which place, and how much your skin temperature changes in passionate moments?
+After all, when you fall in love with someone, would you feel better if you would know exactly which neurons fire, which nerves send your feelings to which place, and how much your skin temperature changes in passionate moments?